 Products from Amazon.com

 Carefully place the pennants one at a time inside the fold of your cut bias tape.
 Place them right next to each other, but leave a little room on the ends (about an inch) to fold over and stitch later.

-And finally, stitch along the edge of the bias, setting the pennants in place in the tape.
+And finally, stitch along the edge of the bias, setting the individual pennants in place in the tape.
 When you finish fold in the ends and stitch them in place.

-FINISHED PRODUCTNow you have a finished pennant banner!
-It's an adorable way to add character to any room, party or in my case porch for the 4th of July.
+This banner is an adorable way to add character to any room, party or in my case porch for the 4th of July.

 If you enjoyed this DIY, check out our Mother's Day Brunch post where we show step by step how to make an easy orange candle!

 If you enjoyed these ideas, please sign up for emails, so you don’t miss out on more fun decorating tips and ideas HERE.